-- View IM&COI Policy V – Consulting and Other Services by the Professional Staff.
+- View IM&COI Policy V – Consulting and Other Fee for Service Activities.

-- View IM&COI Policy VI - Conflicts of Interest in the Practice of Medicine.
+- View IM&COI Policy VI - Conflicts of Interest in Clinical Practice.

-- View IM&COI Policy VII - Conflicts of Interest in Education.
+- View IM&COI Policy VII - Conflicts of Interest in Education Policy.

 Commitment of the Board of Directors

 The Board of Directors promotes a culture of awareness and sensitivity at all levels to potential conflicts of interest, recognizing that it is ultimately responsible for maintaining and preserving a balance between innovation and transparency.

 The Conflict of Interest and Managing Innovations Committee of the Board of Directors oversees conflict of interest matters at Cleveland Clinic, which includes having oversight of the Professional Staff Innovation Management and Conflict of Interest Committee.
 Directors themselves also comply with a comprehensive conflict of interest policy that requires periodic disclosure and updating of interests that may pose a conflict, and review of disclosures by the Board Conflict of Interest Committee.

 CCF Innovations was founded in 2000 to promote innovation and expand treatment of the sick through the deployment of Cleveland Clinic technology.
 CCF Innovations commercializes new technologies developed at Cleveland Clinic, translating emerging therapies, devices and diagnostics into beneficial medical products through spin-off companies, licenses and equity partnerships.
 Under Cleveland Clinic conflict of interest policies, these transactions are subject to review in advance by independent physician and trustee conflict of interest committees to ensure that they are ethical and consistent with Cleveland Clinic policies and legal requirements.